nixon-quesada/nixon-quesada/README.md

 I am an Artificial Intelligence enthusiast:
 - with an Electronics Engineer and Electronics Technician Licesnse.
-- I'm a lifelong learner, I am very passionate about AI and it's impact to our society.
+- Lifelong learner, I am very passionate about AI and it's impact to our society.
 - Driven by a vision to harness the power of data to spark innovation, solve the world’s toughest challenges, and shape a smarter, more connected future through impactful, real-world solutions.

 I love doing Machine Learning projects or joing Kaggle Competitions on my spare time as a part of continuous learning process.